Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] `git reset --soft`; `git reset --hard`
 - [ ] `git rewind`; `git update`

 #### Q129.
-When is the cherry-pick command used?

-- [x] when a commit from one branch needs to be copied into another branch
-- [ ] when the HEAD needs to be reset to a specific commit
-- [ ] when a specific commit needs to be pulled down from the remote repository
-- [ ] when a hook script needs to be invoked

-#### Q130.
-What would happen if you ran the `git reset testfile.js` command?

-- [ ] testfile.js would be reverted to a blank file.
-- [ ] testfile.js would be reset to its first saved state.
-- [x] testfile.js would be reverted to its last saved copy.
-- [ ] testfile.js would be removed from the stage/index area, if present.

-#### Q131.
-How many individual commits can a single repository have?

-- [x] any number of commits
-- [ ] only one commit local per repository
-- [ ] only three commits per branch

-#### Q132.
 Explain the concept of "Git blame" and when it is used in a version control workflow.

 - [ ] Git blame is a command for finding and exposing the identity of contributors in a Git repository.
 - [ ] It's used for blaming others for code issues in a collaborative project.